PayU-EMEA/plugin_prestashop/README.EN.md

 <img src="readme_images/credit-installment-widget-excluded.png" width="300">

 ## Known issues
-### PrestaShop 1.6 and OPC module
+### PrestaShop and OPC modules
-In case of using OPC module (by X13), you have to disable `Bank List` option.
-Due to fact that OPC module builds its own checkout page, options `Card payment as separate method`, `BLIK payment as separate method` do not work and separation of installment methods.
+Due to fact that OPC modules builds its own checkout page, some options e.g. `Card payment as separate method`, `BLIK payment as separate method` and separation of installment methods may not work.
 <!--LINKS-->

 <!--external links:-->